 Can I apply orthotics to reduce my Achilles tendonitis?

-Orthotics are deemed useful for diminishing the strain on the muscles and reducing pain.
+Orthotics are deemed useful for diminishing muscle strain and reducing pain.
 Orthotics are also effective in helping runners resume their daily activities while having Tendonitis.

 What is the difference between calf pain and Achilles Tendonitis?